SalomePlatform/adao/doc/en/reference.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In some cases, the evolution or the observation operator is required to be controled by an external input control, given *a priori*.
+In some cases, the evolution or the observation operator is required to be controlled by an external input control, given *a priori*.
 In this case, the generic form of the incremental model is slightly modified as follows:

 .. math:: \mathbf{y} = O( \mathbf{x}, \mathbf{u})